adrian154/blog/blogposts/tls.md

 <noscript><b>If you are reading this message, JavaScript is not enabled.
 Unfortunately, this page relies on JS to dynamically generate content which you may not be able to view.</b></noscript>

 The Internet is, by default, not secure.
-In TCP and below, everything is transferred in plaintext, meaning an attacker could read your communications or masquerade as the person you *think* you're talking to in order to steal your credentials or gain access to privileged systems.
-Yet today, most individuals will never fall prey to such a man-in-the-middle attack.
+In TCP and below, everything is transferred in plaintext; an attacker could snoop on your communications or, worse, masquerade as the person you think you're talking to.
+Yet today, most Internet users will never fall prey to such a man-in-the-middle attack.
 What changed?
 The answer is the **Transport Layer Security (TLS)** protocol, which transparently secures much of the modern-day web.
-How does it pull off this seemingly impossible feat?
-Let's find out.
+Let's figure out how it accomplishes this feat.

 # Conceptual Overview

-TLS solves three cryptographic problems: **confidentiality**, **authentication**, and **integrity**.
+TLS aims to create a secure channel with these three properties: **confidentiality**, **authenticity**, and **integrity**.
 These three properties go hand in hand, but each one has a distinct meaning.

 ## Confidentiality

 It's pretty easy to see why confidentiality is important.
 Nobody wants a third party to be able to read your communications, because that would obviously compromise your security.
-The solution is to encrypt your data with a cipher, an algorithm which accepts a plaintext and a key and produces a ciphertext, such that it is only feasible to retrieve the plaintext if you have the key.
+The solution is to encrypt your data with a cipher, an algorithm which accepts a plaintext and a key and produces a ciphertext, such that it is easy to retrieve the plaintext if you have the key, but virtually impossible without it.
 When a cipher uses the same key to encrypt and decrypt data, it is called a [symmetric cipher](https://en.wikipedia.org/wiki/Symmetric-key_algorithm).

-Symmetric ciphers are preferred for the bulk encryption of data because they are much faster than their asymmetric counterparts, but they have one fatal flaw: key exchange.
+Symmetric ciphers are preferred for the bulk encryption of data because they are much faster than their asymmetric counterparts, but there's one major obstacle: key exchange.
 The two communicating parties need to figure out a way to share a single key in order to read each other's messages, but this creates a bit of a chicken-and-egg situation: how do you transmit the key if the channel isn't secure?
 To solve this problem, we need to get a little more clever.

 Enter the [Diffie-Hellman Key Exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange).
 It enables a client and a server to generate the same secret value while only exchanging publicly knowable data, which sounds impossible until you take a look at how it works.
-Here's a diagram that explains the Diffie-Hellman key exchange process using colors of paint as a stand-in for cryptographic keys.
+Here's a diagram that explains the steps of Diffie-Hellman key exchange using colors of paint as a stand-in for cryptographic keys.

 ![DHKE diagram using paint analogy](static/images/DHKE-paint-analogy.png)

 <br>

 We can make this model a little more rigorous by replacing the paints with variables.
 Suppose `C` is some common value that both Alice and Bob know.
-The paint-mixing operation can be modeled as a function `F`, with the following properties:
+The paint-mixing operation can be modeled as an operation `*`, with the following properties:

-* It is easy to compute `F(x, y)`, but very difficult to retrieve `x` and `y` given the output of the function.
-(Examples of such functions will be discussed later).
+* It is easy to compute `x * y`, but even if the value of `x` or `y` is known, it should be very difficult to retrieve the other operand from the result of the operation.
+Examples of such operations will be discussed later.
-* `F` is associative, i.e. `F(x, F(y, z)) = F(y, F(x, z))`.
+* The operation must be associative, i.e. `(x * y) * z` = `(x * z) * y`.

+(Don't let the notation confuse you. `*` does *not* represent regular multiplication, which wouldn't work for this process since it does not fulfill our first requirement.)

 Now, we're ready to do the key exchange.
 Alice generates a random secret `A`, and Bob generates a random secret `B`.
-Alice sends Bob `F(A, C)` and Bob sends Alice `F(B, C)`.
-Now, Alice can compute `F(A, F(B, C))` and Bob can compute `F(B, F(A, C))`.
-Because `F` is associative, Alice and Bob arrive at the same value, which they can now use as the key to a symmetric cipher.
-However, an attacker who only has the common value and the values sent over the network still doesn't have enough information to break the scheme.
-The attacker needs to know either `A` or `B` to calculate the secret, but because it is difficult to reverse `F`, the attacker is unable to retrieve the individual secrets and can't determine the shared secret.
+Alice sends Bob `A * C` and Bob sends Alice `B * C`.
+Now, Alice can compute `A * (B * C)` and Bob can compute `B * (A * C)`.
+Because the operation is associative, Alice and Bob arrive at the same value, which they can now use as the key to a symmetric cipher.

+However, if an attacker could observe the key exchange between Alice and Bob, they would only obtain `A * C` and `B * C`.
+The attacker probably knows `C`, but because reversing the operation is hard, the attacker cannot calculate `A` or `B`, and thus cannot determine the shared secret.

 <div class="info-box">

-Here, I use the function `F` as simplified way of explaining operations over elements of a [finite cyclic group](https://en.wikipedia.org/wiki/Cyclic_group).
-Groups are an especially useful when it comes to Diffie-Hellman key exchange since it is guaranteed that the group operation is associative.
+This was really a simplified way of explaining operations over elements of a finite cyclic group.
+Groups are a very useful mathematical construct when it comes to cryptography since certain groups have properties that make them well-suited for use in processes such as key exchange.
 For example, [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) uses a [multiplicative group of integers modulo *n*](https://en.wikipedia.org/wiki/Multiplicative_group_of_integers_modulo_n) where the modulus is a large semiprime; its security relies on the difficulty of [integer factorization](https://en.wikipedia.org/wiki/Integer_factorization).

 Today, cryptosystems based on [elliptic curve groups](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) have become popular since they offer similar security to RSA with much smaller and thus more convenient keys.
 Elliptic curve cryptograph is secured by the elliptic curve discrete logarithm problem.
-Essentially, given a point *P* and integer *n*, it is very difficult to retrieve *n* (the discrete logarithm) knowing *nP* and *P* alone.
+Essentially, given a point *P* and integer *n*, it is very difficult to retrieve *n* (the discrete logarithm) knowing *n* &times; *P* and *P*.

 I'm really terrible at explaining group theory, so if you want to learn more check out this [short introduction](https://math.mit.edu/~jwellens/Group%20Theory%20Forum.pdf).